sakshamwithweb/christmas-tree/README.md

 Tasks(mvp):
 - [x] Init R3F with a box
 - [x] Load a tree and htmls
+- [x] Load instance of the ornament
-- [ ] Load instance of the ornaments
+- [ ] Freely move the ornaments with mous using raycasting